1-8 SEPTEMBER 2019 - TWO PLACES LEFT

 There aren’t many humans who have paddled down the Mississippi wearing a wedding dress, but Em has and no, she didn’t fall off!
 After spending years in Sierra Leone Em returned to London to take over the reigns at SayYesMore, setting up endless events that bring people together in the great outdoors.

-Day 2: Head down to the river after breakfast, set off for the first day on the river
+Day 2 (Monday): Head down to the river after breakfast, set off for the first day on the river (excess gear not needed on the trip travels to Clarksdale [our end point])

 Trip Cost - £1350